ericcfields/FMUT/README.rst

 Factorial Extension to the Mass Univariate Toolbox (FMUT)
 ============================================================

-Author: Eric Fields
+| AUTHOR:  Eric Fields
-Contact: Eric.Fields@tufts.edu
+| CONTACT: Eric.Fields@tufts.edu

 The Factorial Extension to the Mass Univariate Toolbox (FMUT) is an extension to David Groppe's Mass Univariate Toolbox.
 The MUT implements t-tests for several different mass univariate approaches to the analysis of ERP data.
 The FMUT adds to this by implementing one-way and factorial ANOVA versions of the same mass univariate approaches.